naniram/End-to-End-Youtube-RAG-GenAI-Application/README.md

 - **YouTube Transcript API**: For extracting video transcripts.
 - **FAISS**: For efficient similarity search and information retrieval.
 - **Google PaLM Embeddings**: For creating text embeddings.

+## How to use
+from terminal type: ' streamlit run app.py '

+## Error
+In case if you're facing error: ' NotImplementedError: Need to determine which default deprecation schedule to use. within ?? minor releases ' , we can just ignore it and press 'Process Video' again so that we won't get that error message twice or the Langchain update may helpp to solve this